POETRY & PILGRIMAGE

 He was Mozart, Einstein and Fred Astaire when it came down to fishing.

-His sideboard strained with trophies, his cabinets sagged with winning cups;
+His sideboard sagged with trophies, his cabinets bulged with winning cups;

 When other anglers saw Dave coming, they felt like giving up,

-Because his reputation went before him like a bugle call.
+Because his reputation went before him like a regal bugle call.

-His record catches filled all and sundry with envious awe
+His record catches filled all and sundry both with envy and with awe

 But, one day